 This scholarship was established in 2001 through the generosity of Mr. Charles R. and Mrs. Janice L. Barton.
 It is awarded to graduate students pursuing a degree in the Graduate Nurse Anesthesia Program based on financial need and scholastic achievement.
-Recipients are chosen by the Director of the Graduate Nurse Anesthesia Program.
+Recipients are chosen by the Nurse Anesthesia Faculty in the College of Health Professions.

 This scholarship was established in 2008 by Judge Harold and Jeannette White in memory of Mrs. White’s aunt, Edna Berry.
 Ms Berry dedicated her life to serving others.
-As a surgical nurse she proved her commitment to excellence and high standards not only through her care of patients but also in co-authoring a textbook, Berry & Kohn’s “Operating Room Technique,” published in two languages and still in use today in the 11th edition.
+As a surgical nurse she proved her commitment to excellence and high standards not only through her care of patients but also in co-authoring a textbook, Berry & Kohn’s “Operating Room Technique,” published in two languages and still in use today in the 13th edition.
 This scholarship will support a junior or senior in the nursing major or an Accelerated BSN student.
 The student should demonstrate excellence in study, a commitment to high standards in nursing care and a selfless desire to serve others.
-The Dean will approve the selection of recipient.

 This memorial scholarship was established in 1990 by Molly Bowen and the Summit County Medical Society in memory of Dr. Charles V. Bowen, Jr., devoted husband and dedicated physician in the field of obstetrics and gynecology.
 This scholarship is awarded to a nursing student who has expressed an interest in critical care nursing.
 The student must have a minimum undergraduate GPA of 2.75 or graduate GPA of 3.0 and must demonstrate financial need.

 This scholarship was established in 2002 from funds raised at a regional event designed to help retain current nurses and recruit new nursing students to the profession.
 The Cameos of Caring event enhances the image of nursing by publicly honoring outstanding nurses.
-Initiated by Dean Cynthia Flynn Capers, The University of Akron’s College of Nursing was joined by Johnson & Johnson (Presenting Sponsor), Akron General Medical Center, Children’s Hospital Medical Center of Akron and Summa Health System (Co-Sponsoring Hospitals), and Barberton Citizens Hospital and Cuyahoga Falls General Hospital (participating hospitals).
+Initiated by then-dean Cynthia Flynn Capers, The University of Akron’s College of Nursing was joined by Johnson & Johnson (Presenting Sponsor), Akron General Medical Center, Children’s Hospital Medical Center of Akron and Summa Health System (Co-Sponsoring Hospitals), and Barberton Citizens Hospital and Cuyahoga Falls General Hospital (participating hospitals).
 Many other area hospitals are now involved in the Cameo of Caring Gala.
-This scholarship is awarded to deserving and qualified freshmen who are “Direct Admits” and/or “Presidential Scholars,” as well as RNs or LPNs working toward the BSN degree.
+This scholarship is awarded to deserving and qualified freshmen who are “Direct Admits” to the College of Health Professions as well as RNs or LPNs working toward the BSN degree.
 Once an applicant has been awarded the scholarship, they can be assured of continued financial assistance each year providing they maintain themselves in good standing in the College of Nursing.

 This scholarship was originally established with a gift from the Class of 1988 to honor Dr. Lillian J. DeYoung upon her retirement as Dean.
 Subsequent gifts to the scholarship fund were anticipated from the Collegiate Nursing Club and Dr. DeYoung.
 Dr. DeYoung was the second Dean of the College of Nursing, serving from 1975 to 1988.
 This scholarship is awarded to senior nursing students who have a minimum GPA of 3.4 and who demonstrate financial need.